 It needs to be pointed out that throughout human history most relationships are not love-based, but need-based, as it is the case in tango.
 Men and women have learned to love each other, because they need each other, and for the sake of their common good they have no better choice than loving each other.
 Like hatred, kindness is reciprocal.
 You do good to others and others will reciprocate the hospitality.
 In that sense, love is determined kindness, and the consequence of such efforts.
 Before individualism and feminism brainwashed us with egocentric, selfish, resentful and hateful messages, that is what people do to each other throughout human history.
 (See The Spirit of Tango.)

 The ability to love is God's best gift to mankind, which makes us better husbands, wives, friends, coworkers, citizens, and tango partners.
 Imagine a world in which people all love each other, in comparison to the world in which we live.
 (See Tango Is the Search of a Dream.)
-Love is not only a feeling, but also a skill that needs to be studied, taught and learned.
+Love is not only an action, but also a skill that needs to be studied, taught and learned.
 Of all the skills essential to a healthy, functional, stable and harmonious society, love perhaps is the most important one.
 This is true in tango also.
 (See Tango Is a Relationship.)

 Unfortunately, the American education completely ignores this.
 Our schools are dominated by capitalism, individualism and feminism that teach young men and women to be greed, individualistic, independent, self-seeking, strong-minded, disagreeable, competitive, and aggressive, i.e., everything that is opposite to love.
 The result is disastrous.
 According to an internal Department of Homeland Security report dated March 1, 2017, most foreign-born terrorists operating in the United States do not become radicalized until several years after entering the country.
 This means our own culture has contributed to the radicalization of the young minds.
 This culture is also the root cause of the dissension, disunity, extremism, hostility, polarization, antagonism, uncooperativeness and dysfunction in our governments, and the rapacity, competition, intolerance, hatred, tension, brokenness, divorce, violence and crime in our society, and many problems in our tango today.